 - the attitudes of qualitative researchers towards theory, evidence and validity.

 A key theme is the current emphasis on discursive rather than social action as the focus of study, and the implications of this not just for the process of analysis but also for the use of various kinds of data.

-At a time when qualitative inquiry is coming under renewed challenge in some quarters, the task of addressing the methodological problems it faces has become urgent.
-These essays on current developments and debates are essential reading for anyone interested in the future of qualitative research.
+At a time when qualitative inquiry is coming under challenge, as a result of pressure to serve evidence-based policymaking and practice, these issues are becoming increasingly pressing.
+These often provocative essays on current developments and debates are essential reading for anyone interested in the future of qualitative research.